 With COVID still being a significant health issue and each state having its own standards and rules about vaccination, there is no consistency regarding proof of vaccination.
 Additionally, some of the services that used to be free now charge for registration some on a subscription basis.
 Since V-safe is national and free it would seem logical that it could be utilized as a central service for vaccination records.
 There is no security protocols for the vaccination cards and they are easily forged.
 So it would seem reasonable to me that V-safe could be used as a clearing house for record-keeping with state, and medical care providers forwarding vaccination records to them.
 Additionally self added records should require a photo of the vaccination card to allow user additions.
 With that in mind, it should be able to issue the proper QR codes for both Android and IOS wallets.
 Stiff fines should also be imposed for ‘faking it’ to discourage fictitious entries.
 Given the lack of consistency and security for validation, no validation can be absolutely relied on.
 Not only that validation is somewhat useless anyway given that current vaccinations are mostly ineffective against some of the newer COVID strains.
 The bottom line is that a person several weeks after their latest vaccination could be COVID positive.
 Proof of vaccination is no longer a guarantee that a person is COVID-free.
 The only true guarantee is a test.
 The bottom line is that the current system is broken.
 That is why I believe that in the interest of encouraging people to register their vaccinations and the support of a free vaccination record open to everyone from the US Government, Apple should have its vaccination wallet support v-safe and and/or allow users to scan their vaccination cards into Wallet if desired.
 While it is far from a perfect solution, it is better than nothing, and if scanning is allowed, adds to the security of a person’s medical information rather than just floating somewhere in the cloud and is available for hacking.

 When I was on business in Switzerland last year that was the way they did everything.
 Every cafe, even small ones, would scan your code.
 They even had you reload it in front of them before just to make sure you weren’t showing a screen shot or something.
 Their app is very well done.
 I submitted my California vaxx/booster records to their HHS equivalent and within less than an hour I got a QR code for their app.
 Excellent service.
-In fact, it worked so well I’ve been using their app when traveling to EU countries.
+In fact, it worked so well I’ve been using their app (aptly named COVID Certificate Switzerland) when traveling to EU countries.
 Just a month ago used it Barcelona.
 But there nobody actually scanned the code.
 They just wanted to see I had something.
 Oh well.

 Which APP did you use to get the code?